avacio/avacio.github.io/README.md

 # avacio.github.io
-My personal branding and website.
+The personal branding and website of Alexis Gervacio!

 ## Logo
 ![Alt text](https://i.imgur.com/qwns5Sm.png) <br>
 Displaying a shuffle icon, my logo represents my life motto to constantly change it up! <br>
 There is so much already out there in the world, but that doesn't mean that everything is perfect and should stay static.
 Reality is dynamic, and I aim to add my own flavour to things, adapting and changing as the world around us evolves as well.
+Also, the shuffle icon looks like an X, which is kind of my thing, since I have one in my name.
 <br><br>
 My signature colour is **#b34d49**: a bold and daring red, but still flat enough to be classy.
 (I'd like to think this extends to my personality, as well.)